ossia/score-docs/docs/quick-start/working-with-video.md

 # Working with video in *score*

 *score* embeds a number of video related features: media playing and processing, GPU-based processing or synthesis.
 Just like with audio files, video files can be thus fully integrated to your scenario along with other processes and distant devices controls.

 ## Supported formats

-As of version 3.0.0-a19, *Score* supports all video files formats supported by the ffmpeg library.
+*Score* supports all video files formats supported by the ffmpeg library.
 More info on supported files can be found on the [ffmpeg website](https://www.ffmpeg.org/general.html#Video-Codecs).

 ## Video setup

 First, we need to setup our video output.
 To do so, we need to add a video window device to our project by right-clicking in the `Device explorer` pane and choose `Add device` from the contextual menu.
 In the device setup window, mouse over to the video category and choose the `Window device`.
 You may define a name for the video window or use the default name and click `Add`.